 Public speaking often demands people to regularly address and interact with large groups.
 However, speaking at a pedestal isn’t everybody’s cup of tea and some people would rather choose a corner to sip it alone.
-If you are someone who isn’t a pro-public speaker and wonder about a career that will not demand your extensive communication skills, here are some of the professions that you can explore and choose from!
+If you are someone who isn’t a pro-public speaker and wonders about a career that will not demand your extensive communication skills, here are some of the professions that you can explore and choose from!

 There are many careers across major fields from science and tech to social that demand a one-person job.
-Some of the well known and pursued include – Software Developers, Graphic Designers, Accountants, Photographers, Pet Caretakers and many more!
+Some of the well-known and pursued include – Software Developers, Graphic Designers, Accountants, Photographers, Pet Caretakers and many more!
 Let’s have a look at a few of them so that you are a step closer to picking your career today!

 1. Software Developer